-Testing to vaccinations: how some counties are ramping up distribution
+Testing to vaccinations: How some counties are ramping up distribution

-BUTLER CO., Kan.
-(KSNW)-Vaccine efforts ramp up.
+BUTLER COUNTY, Kan.
+(KSNW) – Vaccine efforts ramp up.
 The Butler County administrator William Johnson said the county has limited resources and a need to distribute vaccines.
 He said it was time to reassign health department staff to vaccinations.

 “This is a major task, it’s going to take some time,” said William Johnson.